Faculty Research Grants provide funding to help defray costs of publication, travel, and other important expenses

-The Faculty Grants Committee judges a Faculty Grant proposal on the significance of the stated goals, the feasibility of the project, and the expected product or outcome.
+The Faculty Grants Committee judges proposals on the significance of the stated goals, the feasibility of the project, and the expected product or outcome.
 The Faculty Grants Committee is an interdisciplinary group, so your proposal should be written for scholars who are not specialists in your field.
 An application consists of the following information:

 - A brief description of the proposed project

 - If prior College support has been awarded for the same project, include a statement of what was accomplished with that prior support

-- A detailed budget (Please see the lists of allowable and non-allowable expenses below.)
+- A detailed budget (Please see the list of allowable and non-allowable expenses below.)

 - Information on other support for project or a statement that no such support is available

 - Any other documentation to support your request (e.g. conference program, invitation/acceptance letters for conferences, invoices for page charges, etc.)